mtanghu/LEAP/README.md

-My Drive

 # Additive Attention Is All You Need?
-This curiosity project adapts [Fastformer: Additive attention can be all you need](https://arxiv.org/abs/2108.09084) by Wu et al. (2021) for causal language modeling.
+[Fastformer: Additive attention can be all you need](https://arxiv.org/abs/2108.09084) by Wu et al. (2021) for (heavily) adapted for causal language modeling.
 Code loosely adapted from the [original authors' fastformer code](https://github.com/wuch15/Fastformer) though virtually all parts of the code have been rewritten.
-Note that this project is somewhat unique as most Linear Attention mechanisms cannot be used for parallel decoder language modeling (see Eleuther comments on ["Have you considered more efficient architectures or methods?](https://www.eleuther.ai/faq/)).
+Note that this project is somewhat unique as most Linear Attention mechanisms cannot be used for parallel decoder language modeling or don't work that well (see Eleuther comments on ["Have you considered more efficient architectures or methods?](https://www.eleuther.ai/faq/)), and we implement a novel linear in time local attention mechanism not seen in previous linear Attention mechanisms.
 Also as per the original paper, the models considered in this repo do run faster than a standard Transformer when run with the same # of layers and layer sizes (which is not the case with other forms of sparse linear attention).

-This README will summarize Additive Attention and annotate a number of its details, then show an unique connection to [Transformers are RNNs](https://arxiv.org/pdf/2006.16236.pdf) by Katharpoulos et al. (2020) in the linearization process/math as well as preliminary results which show that Additive Attention is potentially comparable to full attention (though only on small scales so far), and there is room for development!
+This README will summarize Additive Attention and annotate a number of its details, show an unique connection to [Transformers are RNNs](https://arxiv.org/pdf/2006.16236.pdf) by Katharpoulos et al. (2020) in the linearization process/math, describe how this approach can be used for linear local attention, as well as preliminary results which show that Additive Attention is potentially comparable to full attention, and there is room for development!

 ## Usage & Development